-5.1.2.2 Management
+5.2.2.1 Management

-The Icelandic Ministry of Industries and Innovation (MII) is responsible for management of the Icelandic fisheries and implementation of legislation.
+The Icelandic Ministry of Food, Agriculture and Fisheries is responsible for management of the Icelandic fisheries and implementation of legislation.
 Tusk was included in the ITQ system in the 2001/2002 quota year and as such subjected to TAC limitations.
 At the beginning, the TAC was set as recommended by MFRI but thereafter had often been set higher than the advice.
 One reason is that no formal harvest advisory rule existed for this stock.
 Up until the fishing year 2011/2012, the landings, by quota year had always exceeded the advised and set TAC by 30-40%.
 However, since then the overshoot in landings has decreased substantially, apart from 2014/2015 when the overshoot was 34%.
-In recent years the TAC has not been filled Table 5.1.4.
+In recent years the TACs were not filled, until the past two years when the TAC has been exceptionally low (Table 5.2.4).